WeblateOrg/weblate/docs/user/profile.rst

 User profile
 ------------

-User profile contains your preferences, name and email.
-Name and email are being used in VCS commits, so keep this information accurate.
+User profile contains your preferences, name and e-mail.
+Name and e-mail are being used in VCS commits, so keep this information accurate.